 I post here as often as I have something to say.
 If you’d like to read more of my writing on other topics, check out my main blog, Down the Road.
 I post there six days a week.

-Text is copyright 2013-18 Jim Grey.
+Text is copyright 2013-19 Jim Grey.
 I reserve all rights.
-If you want to republish my work the answer will generally be no, but I’d be happy to talk with you about doing new original work for you.
+If you want to republish my work the answer will be no, but I’d be happy to talk with you about doing new original work for you.
+Use the contact form below to reach me.

 Unless otherwise noted, I made all the images you see here.
 They are subject to the Creative Commons BY-NC-ND license, which basically means that you are free to use them in your noncommercial works if you don’t change them and if you credit me (Jim Grey) and link back to the image.
 For any other use, contact me first for permission.